Virgin Atlantic keen on combining with bmi

+* Bank of America analysts upbeat on European equities (Adds details, closing prices)

-LONDON British airline Virgin Atlantic is keen on combining with bmi, the UK carrier which Germany's Lufthansa (LHAG.DE) may be looking to sell.
+LONDON, Sept 13 British airline Virgin Atlantic is keen on combining with bmi, the UK carrier which Germany's Lufthansa may be looking to sell.

 "We continue to have a close interest in a combination with bmi," Virgin said in a statement sent to Reuters on Tuesday.

-International Airlines Group (ICAG.L), formed by the merger of British Airways and Iberia, on Monday said it was still keen to get hold of bmi's coveted slots at London's Heathrow airport.
+International Airlines Group , formed by the merger of British Airways and Iberia, on Monday said it was still keen to get hold of bmi's coveted slots at London's Heathrow airport.

 Bmi controls about 11 percent of the take-off and landing slots at Heathrow, the world's second-busiest airport, making it second there only to BA, which has around 42 percent of the slots.